loader image

 Yes.

-If yes, does the annotations for those substances listed in Table 4.2 of the PSL have to be addressed?
+If yes, does the annotations for those substances listed in Table 4.2 have to be addressed?
 (371.2)

 Annotation restrictions apply even if substances are used as components of a biodegradable mulching material.
 For example, if embedding micronutrients into the material, the annotation for micronutrients must be addressed.